p4535992/foundryvtt-variant-encumbrance/README.md

 **Feature: Do Not increase weight by quantity for no ammunition item:** This is a homebrew rule, for non-ammunition items don't increase weight by quantity (so 5 potions = 1 item weight for example

-**Feature: Do Not apply weight for equipped armor item:** This is a homebrew rule, for equipped armor types (clothing, light, medium, heavy, natural), the weight is set to 0 and not applied.
-NOTE: This will override the feature from '_Equipped Item Weight Multiplier_'
+**Feature: Do Not apply weight for equipped armor item:** This is a homebrew rule, for equipped armor types (clothing, light, medium, heavy, natural), the weight is set to 0 and not applied, this will override the setting from _'Equipped Item Weight Multiplier'_. **NOTE:** The specific armor calculation setting _'Feature: Equipped Armor Weight Multiplier for 'XXX Armor'_ will be override this setting.

-**Feature: Equipped Armor Weight Multiplier for Clothing:** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **clothing**, a specific multiplier is applied to the weight value.
+**Feature: Equipped Armor Weight Multiplier for 'Clothing Armor':** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **clothing**, a specific multiplier is applied to the weight value.
 NOTE: This setting is working only with the feature from '_Do Not apply weight for equipped armor item_' ENABLED, the value by default the value is 0.

-**Feature: Equipped Armor Weight Multiplier for Light:** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **light**, a specific multiplier is applied to the weight value.
+**Feature: Equipped Armor Weight Multiplier for 'Light Armor':** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **light**, a specific multiplier is applied to the weight value.
 NOTE: This setting is working only with the feature from '_Do Not apply weight for equipped armor item_' ENABLED, the value by default the value is 0.

-**Feature: Equipped Armor Weight Multiplier for Medium:** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **medium**, a specific multiplier is applied to the weight value.
+**Feature: Equipped Armor Weight Multiplier for 'Medium Armor':** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **medium**, a specific multiplier is applied to the weight value.
 NOTE: This setting is working only with the feature from '_Do Not apply weight for equipped armor item_' ENABLED, the value by default the value is 0.

-**Feature: Equipped Armor Weight Multiplier for Heavy:** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **heavy**, a specific multiplier is applied to the weight value.
+**Feature: Equipped Armor Weight Multiplier for 'Heavy Armor':** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **heavy**, a specific multiplier is applied to the weight value.
 NOTE: This setting is working only with the feature from '_Do Not apply weight for equipped armor item_' ENABLED, the value by default the value is 0.

-**Feature: Equipped Armor Weight Multiplier for Natural:** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **natural**, a specific multiplier is applied to the weight value.
+**Feature: Equipped Armor Weight Multiplier for 'Natural Armor':** This is a homebrew rule, and is mostly an upgrade of the existing feature _Do Not apply weight for equipped armor item_ for equipped armor types **natural**, a specific multiplier is applied to the weight value.
 NOTE: This setting is working only with the feature from '_Do Not apply weight for equipped armor item_' ENABLED, the value by default the value is 0.

 **Feature: Use STR flat value instead STR MOD on Bulk:** This is a homebrew rule, ONLY FOR BULK calculation.
 Currently there is no way to adjust the maximum bulk for a creature, which is tied to size and STR MOD, now you can use the flat value of force to handle it.